Our 2019 event is sold out. Now accepting reservations for 2020.

 CORW is the marriage of three events running consecutively: The Spinnaker Cup from San Francisco to Monterey.
 The Coastal Cup from Monterey to Santa Barbara.
 Then finally the SoCal 300 from Santa Barbara to San Diego.
 This is a perfect mix of increasingly long and challenging legs that will provide a perfect environment for this J/World Offshore Training Program.

 J/World offers sailors the opportunity to join our coaches aboard a grand-prix ULDB.
-Our Hula Girl is fantastic to sail and fully equipped for competitive and safe offshore passagemaking.
+Our boats are fantastic to sail and fully equipped for competitive and safe offshore passagemaking.

 Under the coaching of our J/World team and an impressive 2:1 student to instructor ratio, participants get to be involved with all aspects of racing the boat, from navigating and trimming, to doing bow and of course driving.
 If you want to learn the intricacies of offshore racing or are looking for the adventure of a lifetime, these programs are the ideal – if not the only – way to really learn what it is all about.